-FFR helps guide percutaneous coronary interventional (PCI) procedures for improved patient outcomes and lower cost.
+FFR helps guide PCI procedures for improved patient outcomes and lowered cost.
 FFR is an index for functional severity of coronary stenosis based on blood pressure flowing around a lesion.
-The technology helps identify which lesion or lesions are responsible for a patient’s ischemia, enabling a cardiologist to make more informed choices as to which areas to treat, instead of relying on images of the vessels alone.
+The technology helps identify which lesion or lesions are responsible for a patient’s ischemia, enabling a cardiologist to make more informed-choices as to which areas to treat, instead of relying on images of the vessels alone.
 The idea is that not all lesions need to be stented, and fewer stents mean lower costs and shorter procedure times.
 Radi said many lesions can be treated with medication alone instead of stents or angioplasty, which may leave hardware behind or damage vessels, possibly creating complications later.